Local tropicalizations of splice type surface singularities: Splice type singularities are Newton non-degenerate

 Our next statement follows naturally from~\autoref{prop:puredimltrop} and~\autoref{cor:initialForms}:

-\begin{corollary} The splice fan of $\Gamma$ is a tropicalizing fan for the germ $(X,0)$ defined by $\sG{\Gamma}$. \end{corollary}
+\begin{corollary} The splice fan of $\Gamma$ is a standard tropicalizing fan for the germ $(X,0)$ defined by $\sG{\Gamma}$, in the sense of~\autoref{def:tropicalizingFan}. \end{corollary}

-We conclude this section by showing how we can use the local tropicalization to recover some known facts about splice type systems and their associated end-curves from~\cite{NW 05bis, NW 05}.
-Our first statement discusses the intersection of the initial degenerations of the germ defined by $\sG{\Gamma}$ will suitable codimension-2 coordinate subspaces of $\CC^n$:
+Next, we show how we can use their local tropicalizations to recover some known facts about splice type systems and their associated end-curves from~\cite{NW 05bis, NW 05}.
+Our first statement discusses the intersections of the initial degenerations of the germ defined by $\sG{\Gamma}$ will suitable codimension-2 coordinate subspaces of $\CC^n$: